mcnayak/TastyBytes_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

 Congratulations! you have completed the lab.

-In this lab we captured semi-structured data coming from NewYork Citibikes, enriched that data with geospatial data, and weather data from  Snowflake Data marketplace data to find correlation between demand for bicycles and weather.
+In this lab we captured semi-structured data coming from TastyBytes food truck data, enriched that data with geospatial data, and weather data from  Snowflake Data marketplace data to find correlation between food sales and weather.
 We visualized the data using Tableau to quickly arrive at relevant insights.

 [Semi-structured Data](https://docs.snowflake.com/en/user-guide/semistructured-concepts.html)
 <br>